moorl007/Assignment-1/README.md

 - Animate computer graphics based on user input
 - Implement game loops and event handlers

 In general, assignments in this class are intended to be implemented in a step-by-step manner.
 The rubric below lists all of the features you should implement, starting with the basic functionality and then working up to more advanced features.

 You can try a [finished version of the game](https://csci-4611-spring-2022.github.io/Builds/Assignment-1/) in the Builds repository on the course GitHub.
+This is only a representative example, and you do not need to make your game look or play exactly the same.
+Your program can have a different look and feel, so long as it satisfies the requirements specified in the rubric.

 ## Prerequisites